KingsAxe/KingsAxe/README.md

 ## 🚀 About Me

-- Experienced in **data collection, ETL, and pipeline design**
+- Experienced in **data collection, ETL development, and pipeline design** for both structured and semi-structured data
-- Skilled in **data cleaning, feature engineering, and statistical analysis**
+- Skilled in **data cleaning, feature engineering, and statistical analysis** to prepare high-quality modeling datasets
-- Building **predictive models and ML workflows** with **scikit-learn** and related tools
+- Building **predictive models and ML workflows** using **scikit-learn** and other core machine learning libraries
-- Experienced in **deployment of models and APIs** for production systems
+- Experienced in **deploying machine learning models and APIs** for production-ready applications
-- Familiar with **data collection from VoIP and distributed systems** to support analytics
+- Familiar with **data extraction from VoIP and distributed systems** to support analytics and monitoring
-- Strong foundation in Python, SQL, TypeScript, Bash, Docker, and Git for data engineering and reproducible workflows
+- Strong foundation in **Python, SQL, ETL pipelines, and feature engineering**, combined with solid skills in **statistics, machine learning, visualization**, and **reproducible deployment** using **Docker and Git**
 ---

 ### 📊 **Data Science Notebook Collection**